 #3 : Take care of your content's quality

 Does that shock you?
 It's a little bit like having a sloppy social profile, which we tend to see a bit too often.
 It's a shame because consistent and aesthetically pleasing content is a great selling point: it proves not only that you are interesting, but also trustworthy (you know your products and know how to stage them).
 This point is even more true in the context of social commerce, since it will be on the networks that your brand will be discovered...
 Show them off with neat photoshoots, a palette limited to 3 colors and recurring branded fonts (two at most).
-Because a little inspiration never hurt anyone, we let you contemplate some examples of neat social business windows...
+Because a little inspiration never hurt anyone, we let you contemplate some examples of neat social business showcases...
 First up on Instagram:

 But also on Pinterest, with the profile of the cosmetics brand Benefit, as full and aesthetic as a beautiful eyebrow :